cockroachdb/docs/v21.2/node-shutdown.md

 ## Perform node shutdown

 <section class="filter-content" markdown="1" data-scope="drain">
 After [preparing for graceful shutdown](#prepare-for-graceful-shutdown), do the following to temporarily stop a node.
 This both drains the node and terminates the `cockroach` process.
-To drain the node without process termination, see [Drain a node manually](#drain-a-node-manually).
 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">